-How much does a Assistant Controller earn in the United States?
-The average Assistant Controller salary in the United States is $126,951 as of March 28, 2019, but the range typically falls between $108,270 and $148,835.
+How much does an Assistant Controller make in the United States?
+The average Assistant Controller salary in the United States is $127,214 as of April 27, 2019, but the range typically falls between $108,495 and $149,145.
 Salary ranges can vary widely depending on many important factors, including education, certifications, additional skills, the number of years you have spent in your profession.
 With more online, real-time compensation data than any other website, Salary.com helps you determine your exact pay target.
-View Cost of Living in Major Cities
+View the Cost of Living in Major Cities

-Assists the corporate controller in directing the organization's accounting functions including cost, payables, and reporting.
+Assistant Controller assists the corporate controller in directing the organization's accounting functions including cost, payables, and reporting.
 Contributes to the development and maintenance of financial reporting, planning and budgeting systems.
-Oversees the preparation of periodic reporting and required legal filings.
+Being an Assistant Controller oversees the preparation of periodic reporting and required legal filings.
 Ensures that all corporate and required accounting policies and procedures are documented and followed by the organization.
-May train accounting staff.
+Additionally, Assistant Controller may train accounting staff.
 May coordinate with auditors.
 Requires a bachelor's degree of accounting or finance.
 Typically reports to the controller.
-Typically manages through subordinate managers and professionals in larger groups of moderate complexity.
+The Assistant Controller typically manages through subordinate managers and professionals in larger groups of moderate complexity.
 Provides input to strategic decisions that affect the functional area of responsibility.
 May give input into developing the budget.
-Typically requires 3+ years of managerial experience.
+To be an Assistant Controller typically requires 3+ years of managerial experience.
 Capable of resolving escalated issues arising from operations and requiring coordination with other departments.
+(Copyright 2019 Salary.com)

 Take just three simple steps below to generate your own personalized salary report.